WardCunningham/Txtzyme/projects/moodlites/ReadMe.md

 * 0 0 * * * (cd Txtzyme/projects/moodlines; mv cron.log old.cron.log)

 We've checked for proper operation by computing the distribution of log entries for each of 60 possible seconds.

+If you want to see what you're lights have been doing, there is a log viewer that produces color-coded output from cron.logs with a command something like this.

+* cat old.cron.log cron.log | perl show.pl